After a long day at work or shopping, it's great to have a family member or friend give you a lift home.

 (Photo Credit: MoodyEyeView)

-It takes months to get a driver's license- lengthy theory classes and difficult practical classes and exams.
+It takes months to get a driver's licence- lengthy theory classes and difficult practical classes and exams.
 Your driver is definitely fit for the task!
 They'll learn a thing or two eventually!

 9. Resting Your Arm on the Middle Arm Rest